 Guided cultural hikes for school groups feature an easy-to-moderate one-mile loop of beautiful Andreas Canyon.
 Hike commentary includes information on the natural resources and cultural heritage of the site, with a visit to a replica of an ancestral village of the Cahuilla people.
 Plants, animals, and the landscape are discussed to provide a context for understanding how natural resources were used in daily desert life.
 Artifact replicas of common tools are also used to illustrate aspects of Cahuilla culture.
-Hikes take approximately 1.5 to 2 hours depending upon topic focus and size of group.
+Hikes taking approximately 1.5 to 2 hours are designed to accommodate up to 20 participants.

 School, Civic, and Business Presentations